Where to look for a job

 Many major employers run graduate recruitment schemes every year.
 Some employ only one or two graduates a year, others hire dozens.

-Most of these organisations advertise through the CDES events and jobs board and some come direct to the Business School Careers Centre.
+Most of these organisations come direct to the Business School Careers Centre and we advertise them in BizStudent Update which is emailed to you weekly.
+Some also advertise through MyCDES.
 Many run presentations, information evenings and skills workshops here on campus to help you make a good application and learn about their business.